Pitimoi/PokeTokenBar/dotnet/README.md

-# PokeTokenBar — C# port (usage core + VS Code sidecar)
+# PokeTokenBar — C# port (usage core, VS Code sidecar, tray app)

-A cross-platform (Windows / macOS / Linux) reimplementation of the usage-reading core, hosted by a deliberately thin VS Code extension.
+A cross-platform (Windows / macOS / Linux) reimplementation of the usage-reading core, with two
+hosts: a deliberately thin VS Code extension, and a standalone tray application (see [Tray app](#tray-app)).
 The Swift app it was ported from lives [upstream](https://github.com/chattymin/PokeTokenBar).

 ## Layout